 Son Clifford Mayle (1916-1975) was born on April 15, 1916 in Philippi.

-Circa 1940, he lived at home and earned a living as a laborer in Philippi. with the Works Progress Administration.
+Circa 1940, he lived at home and earned a living as a laborer in Philippi, employed by the Works Progress Administration.